awsdocs/aws-dms-user-guide/doc_source/CHAP_Tasks.CustomizingTasks.TaskSettings.TargetMetadata.md

   The `BatchApplyPreserveTransaction` parameter applies only to Oracle target endpoints, and is only relevant when the `BatchApplyEnabled` parameter is set to `true`\.

-  When LOB columns are included in the replication, `BatchApplyEnabled`can only be used in **Limited\-size LOB mode**\.
+  When LOB columns are included in the replication, you can use `BatchApplyEnabled` only in limited LOB mode\.

+  For more information about using these settings for a change data capture \(CDC\) load, see [Change processing tuning settings](CHAP_Tasks.CustomizingTasks.TaskSettings.ChangeProcessingTuning.md)\.
-+ `ParallelLoadThreads` – Specifies the number of threads AWS DMS uses to load each table into the target database\.
-The maximum value for a MySQL target is 16; the maximum value for a DynamoDB target is 32\.
-The maximum limit can be increased upon request\.
++ `ParallelLoadThreads` – Specifies the number of threads that AWS DMS uses to load each table into the target database\.
+This parameter has maximum values for non\-RDBMS targets\.
+The maximum value for a DynamoDB target is 200\.
+The maximum value for an Amazon Kinesis Data Streams, Apache Kafka, or Amazon Elasticsearch Service target is 32\.
+You can ask to have this maximum limit increased\.
+For information on the settings for parallel load of individual tables, see [Table and collection settings rules and operations](CHAP_Tasks.CustomizingTasks.TableMapping.SelectionTransformation.Tablesettings.md)\.
-+ `ParallelLoadBufferSize` – Specifies the maximum number of records to store in the buffer used by the parallel load threads to load data to the target\.
++ `ParallelLoadBufferSize` – Specifies the maximum number of records to store in the buffer that the parallel load threads use to load data to the target\.
 The default value is 50\.
-Maximum value is 1000\.
-This field is currently only valid when DynamoDB is the target\.
-This parameter should be used in conjunction with `ParallelLoadThreads` and is valid only when ParallelLoadThreads > 1\.
+The maximum value is 1,000\.
+This setting is currently only valid when DynamoDB, Kinesis, Apache Kafka, or Elasticsearch is the target\.
+Use this parameter with `ParallelLoadThreads`\. `ParallelLoadBufferSize` is valid only when there is more than one thread\.
+For information on the settings for parallel load of individual tables, see [Table and collection settings rules and operations](CHAP_Tasks.CustomizingTasks.TableMapping.SelectionTransformation.Tablesettings.md)\.
++ `ParallelLoadQueuesPerThread` – Specifies the number of queues that each concurrent thread accesses to take data records out of queues and generate a batch load for the target\.
+The default is 1\.
+This setting is currently only valid when Kinesis or Apache Kafka is the target\.
++ `ParallelApplyThreads` – Specifies the number of concurrent threads that AWS DMS uses during a CDC load to push data records to a Kinesis, Apache Kafka, or Elasticsearch target endpoint\.
+The default is zero \(0\)\.
++ `ParallelApplyBufferSize` – Specifies the maximum number of records to store in each buffer queue for concurrent threads to push to a Kinesis, Apache Kafka, or Elasticsearch target endpoint during a CDC load\.
+The default value is 50\.
+Use this option when `ParallelApplyThreads` specifies more than one thread\.
++ `ParallelApplyQueuesPerThread` – Specifies the number of queues that each thread accesses to take data records out of queues and generate a batch load for a Kinesis, Apache Kafka, or Elasticsearch endpoint during CDC\.
+The default value is 1\.